phroun/pawscript/docs/cow-inheritance.md

 - Reading from either field returns the same data
 - Adding to `ObjectsInherited` is immediately visible via `ObjectsModule`
 - No memory is duplicated until a modification triggers COW
+- You should be reading from the Module version to find out the current state from the Child's point of view

 ## When COW Triggers